-2.1 According to the Mary Ney Report, a number of LEPs, but not all, refer to the role of Scrutiny in overseeing their performance and effectiveness.
+1.6 According to the Mary Ney Report, a number of LEPs, but not all, refer to the role of Scrutiny in overseeing their performance and effectiveness.
 Some LEPs are scrutinised from time to time by their accountable body Overview and Scrutiny function.
-It highlighted the issue as an area for further development in order to give an increased independent assurance and asked that LEPs reported on it as part of their annual assurance statement during the Annual Conversation process.
+The issue was highlighted as an area for further development to give an increased independent assurance and the report asked that LEPs reported on it as part of their annual assurance statement during the Annual Conversation process.

-3. National Context / Guidance
+2. National Context / Guidance

-3.1 At the time of developing the proposal for a Joint Committee, there was work at a national level, for example County Council's Network (CCN) meeting with officials at MHCLG to discuss the LEP review.
+2.1 At the time of developing the proposal for a Joint Committee, there was work at a national level, for example County Council's Network (CCN) meeting with officials at the Ministry of Housing, Communities and Local Government (MHCLG) to discuss the LEP review.

-3.2 The recently received guidance highlighted that Government had reviewed their policy towards LEPs to ensure they continued to support Government in meeting the ambition of ensuring prosperous communities throughout the country.
-For the Industrial Strategy, Government had said that it is committed to work with them to bring forward reforms to leadership, governance, accountability, financial reporting and geographical boundaries.
+2.2 The recently received guidance highlighted that Government had reviewed their policy towards LEPs to ensure they continued to support Government in meeting the ambition of ensuring prosperous communities throughout the country.
+For the Industrial Strategy, Government has said that it is committed to work with LEP's to bring forward reforms to leadership, governance, accountability, financial reporting and geographical boundaries.

-3.3 They key features of the guidance 'Strengthened Local Enterprise Partnerships' is outlined below.
+2.3 They key features of the guidance 'Strengthened Local Enterprise Partnerships' is outlined below.

-3.4 Roles and Responsibility - whilst LEP's have played a key role in convening local economic stakeholders to develop evidence-based economic strategies, Government will publish a statement on the role and responsibilities of LEP's, focusing on enhancing productivity through the development and delivery of their Local Industrial Strategy.
-A further statement on the Local Industrial Strategies will be published to guide locally-led work.
+2.4 Roles and Responsibility - whilst LEP's have played a key role in convening local economic stakeholders to develop evidence-based economic strategies, it was reported that Government would publish a statement on the role and responsibilities of LEP's, focusing on enhancing productivity through the development and delivery of their Local Industrial Strategy.
+Since the publication of the guidance, the HotSW area has been prioritised by the Government in Wave 2 of the development of Local Industrial Strategies.
+A further statement on Local Industrial Strategies will be published to guide this work but discussions are already taking place with Government officials as to how this will be taken forward in the HotSW area.
 Other actions include commissioning an annual economic outlook to independently measure economic performance.

-3.5 Leadership and organisational capacity - The Report outlined that successful LEP's were led by influential private and public sector leaders and needed robust governance arrangements that provided the framework to take tough decisions and hold local partners to account for delivery.
+2.5 Leadership and organisational capacity - The Report outlined that successful LEP's were led by influential private and public sector leaders and needed robust governance arrangements that provided the framework to take tough decisions and hold local partners to account for delivery.
 Government would therefore increase regular dialogue with LEP's and actively work with them to advertise opportunities for private sector leaders.
-They would also offer an induction and training programme and provide up to £20 million between 2018-19 and 2019-20 in additional capacity funding to support LEP's to implement the review and to provide the strategic and analytical capability required to develop the Local Industrial Strategies.
+They would also offer an induction and training programme and provide up to £20 million between 2018-19 and 2019-20 in additional capacity funding to support LEP's to implement the review and to provide the strategic and analytical capability required to develop Local Industrial Strategies.
+Details of this funding and the wider 'offer' are still awaited.